aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/elgamal.md

 ## Function `new_ciphertext_from_bytes`

-Creates a new ciphertext from two serialized Ristrotto points
+Creates a new ciphertext from two serialized Ristretto points

 <pre><code><b>public</b> <b>fun</b> <a href="elgamal.md#0x1_elgamal_new_ciphertext_from_bytes">new_ciphertext_from_bytes</a>(bytes: <a href="../../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;): <a href="../../move-stdlib/doc/option.md#0x1_option_Option">option::Option</a>&lt;<a href="elgamal.md#0x1_elgamal_Ciphertext">elgamal::Ciphertext</a>&gt;